Pauingassi collection / Obaawingaashiing Gichi-aabijitaawinan

 This stunning 216-page large-format coffee-table book highlights the Pauingassi collection, 240 ceremonial objects created by the people of Pauingassi in the early 20th century.
 The American anthropologist Irving Hallowell photographed the families when he visited the community between 1932 and 1940.
 The result is a rare presentation of historic objects beside their makers, an invaluable record of its people and an essential historical and genealogical resource for the community.
 The writing consists primarily of translated interviews with Omishoosh Owen, the grandson of the famous Anishinaabe ogichidaa (leader), Naamiwan (1851–1944).

 Prepared for the Manitoba Museum’s Nametwaawin Outreach Project and the communities of Pimachiowin Aki UNESCO World Heritage Site, it is typeset in English with corresponding Anishinaabemowin translation.
 This is the second book in a two-part series, the frist being, Photos from Little Grand Rapids.
+Purchase on the Manitoba Museum website.
 2024

 This dance cape for the Waabano ceremony, belonged to Miskwa’o Owen.
 It has metal tinklers and the wings of red-winged blackbirds.
 Miskwa’o means “one who dresses in red”.